Thomas Timusk

-Tom Timusk (born 1933) is a Professor Emeritus of Physics at McMaster University in Hamilton, Ontario Canada.
-He is a retired member of the Condensed Matter research team at McMaster.
-He was an immigrant from Estonia displaced by Second World War.
-He settled in Hamilton, Ontario Canada.
+Tom Timusk (June 3, 1933 – January 12, 2025) was an Estonian-born Canadian physicist and academic who was Professor Emeritus of Physics at McMaster University in Hamilton, Ontario.
+He was also a member of the Condensed Matter research team at McMaster.

+Background

+Timusk was born in Narva, Estonia on June 3, 1933.
+An immigrant, he was displaced by the Second World War, and settled in Hamilton, Ontario, Canada.
+He graduated with a BA in physics from the University of Toronto.
+He obtained his PhD at Cornell University where his research was funded by a US Navy grant.
+He did his post-doctorate work in Frankfurt, Germany and at the University of Illinois, Urbana-Champaign.
+In 1965, he accepted a position at McMaster University where he spent his time as a professor until his retirement.
+Timusk died on January 12, 2025, at the age of 91.

 Research

-He started his research in spectroscopy and he is considered an experimental physicist.
+Timusk started his research in spectroscopy and he was considered an experimental physicist.
 His original lab at McMaster was known as the Solid State Lab in the basement of the Senior Sciences Building.
-Recently he has had two labs and continues to complete active funded research.
-Timusk also researches superconductivity theory.
+As of 2009 he had two labs and continued to complete active funded research.
+Timusk also researched superconductivity theory.

-Education

-Timusk graduated with a BA in physics from the University of Toronto.
-He obtained his PhD at Cornell University where his research was funded by a US Navy grant.
-He did his post-doctorate work in Frankfurt, Germany and at the University of Illinois, Urbana-Champaign.
-In 1965, he accepted a position at McMaster University where he has since been a professor.

 Associations

-Professor Timusk is an active member of both the Canadian Association of Physicists and American Physics Society.
+Timusk was an active member of both the Canadian Association of Physicists and American Physics Society.
 He was also inducted in the Royal Society of Canada in 1995.